xarray-contrib/issue-from-pytest-log/README.md

 # issue-from-pytest-log

-Create an issue for failed tests from a pytest-reportlog file
+Create or update an issue for failed tests from a pytest-reportlog file.

 ## Usage